-Perforce administrators may use p4 typemap to tell the Perforce server to regard all such files as binary by modifying the typemap table as follows:
+To tell the Perforce server to regard all PDF and RTF files as binary, use p4 typemap to modify the typemap table as follows:

-'''

-Typemap:
+''' Typemap:

 binary //....pdf

 binary //....rtf

 '''

-The first three periods (" . . . ") in the specification are a Perforce wildcard specifying that all files beneath the root directory are to be included as part of the mapping.
-The fourth period and the file extension specify that the specification applies to files ending in " .pdf" (or ".rtf").
+The first three periods ("...") in the specification are a Perforce wildcard specifying that all files beneath the root directory are to be included in the mapping.
+The fourth period and the file extension specify that the specification applies to files ending in ".pdf" (or ".rtf").